Simcha Felder: New York State Senate (2013–2025)

 After an April 2018 agreement returned the Independent Democratic Conference (a breakaway faction of Democrats) to the mainline Democratic conference, Felder became the swing vote in the State Senate; this placed a spotlight on his continued affiliation with Senate Republicans.
 On April 24, 2018, Felder announced that he intended to continue caucusing with Senate Republicans during the remaining weeks of the 2018 legislative session; Felder made this statement despite the possibility that two special elections being held that day could give the Democratic Party a numerical majority in the State Senate, and despite Governor Andrew Cuomo's public support for Democratic control of the Senate.
 On April 25, Cuomo sent Felder an open letter to pressure him to rejoin the Senate Democratic Conference.
 Felder continued to caucus with the Republicans.

 In June 2018, Democratic State Committee members approved an informal resolution recommending Felder's ouster from the party.
-Former state Democratic Chairman Jay Jacobs, speaking to reporters afterward, reiterated the Committee's exasperation with Felder.
+Former state Democratic Chairman Jay Jacobs, speaking to reporters afterward, reiterated the committee's exasperation with Felder.
 Jacobs said:

 It's my belief is that the party is not merely a vessel for someone's personal ambition to take someone from where they are to where they want to be.
 The party represents certain principles.
 Here, you have someone who took the Democratic line, ran on it, won on it, and immediately stood with the Republicans.

 In the 2018 Democratic primary in September 2018, Felder defeated Blake Morris, a lawyer.
 Felder won re-election on November 6, 2018.

 The 2018 elections saw the Democrats win control of the State Senate for only the second time since World War II.
 Felder sought to rejoin the Senate Democratic Conference.
 However, on December 31, 2018, the Senate Democratic Conference announced that Felder would not be allowed to rejoin its ranks.
 Even without Felder, the Democrats had 39 Senate seats, seven more than the 32 needed for a majority.
 On January 9, 2019, the Daily News reported that Felder had decided against caucusing with the Republicans, and was looking forward to rejoining the Senate Democrats "'at the appropriate time'".

-Felder was accepted into the Democratic caucus July 1, 2019, after having voted with the Democrats on multiple major pieces of legislation.
+Felder was accepted into the Democratic caucus on July 1, 2019, after having voted with the Democrats on multiple major pieces of legislation.

 In 2022, following redistricting, Felder - who represented New York's 17th Senate District - sought re-election in New York's 22nd Senate district.
 Felder won re-election in the 22nd Senate District in November 2022.

 Felder's final day in the legislature was April 9, 2025.
-He stepped down from his Senate seat, after being elected to the New York City Council.
+He stepped down from his Senate seat after being elected to the New York City Council.
 His farewell speech marked only the third time he had ever spoken on the Senate floor.